 It's your liver's job to help your body break down everything you eat.
 Treat it well with a healthy diet.
 That means lots of fruits and vegetables, healthy protein, and limits on fatty foods.
 Be sure to drink plenty of water, too.

 Stay active to keep your weight in check, keep up your strength, and control your stress.
 All are important for a healthy life with hep C. Find an activity you like so you'll keep doing it.
-Your goal should be to work out for 30 minutes three times a week.
+Your goal should be to work out for 30 minutes three times at least five times a week..
 But if you’re new to exercise, you can start with just 10 or 15 minutes at once.
 Talk to your doctor before you start a workout program.

 Stop Any Illegal Drug Use